Metastable phase separation and information retrieval in multicomponent mixtures: Metastable Phase separation in Hopfield liquids

 \subsection{Metastability of homogeneous and phase separated retrieval states}

 The homogeneous state is metastable if the Hessian of its free energy is positive.
 As derived in~\cite{braz2024liquid}, the spinodal of the homogeneous state is attained when Eq.~\eqref{eq:phiv2v3} becomes an equality.
-The parameter region for which the homogeneous state is metastable is indicated with a purple shade in Figs.~\ref{fig:hopf_stab}B-D. For fixed parameters $\phi$ and $v_3$, the homogeneous state gets unstable at large enough values of $v_2$, which represents the onset of phase separation.
+The parameter region for which the homogeneous state is metastable is indicated with a purple shade in Figs.~\ref{fig:hopf_stab}B-D. For fixed parameters $\phi$, the homogeneous state gets unstable at large enough values of $v_2$, which represents the onset of phase separation (see Figs.~\ref{fig:hopf_stab}B).
+A metastable retrieval region exists for large enough values of $\phi$ and for a certain parameter range of the interactions $v_2$ and $v_3$, which have to be positive but not too large.

 As we demonstrated in Sec.~\eqref{sec:stab}, stationary phase separated states are metastable provided all constituent phases are stable.
-For the liquid Hopfield model sufficient conditions for the stability of any target phase were derived in Ref.~\cite{braz2024liquid} and are given by
+For the liquid Hopfield model sufficient conditions for the stability of any retrieval phase were derived in Ref.~\cite{braz2024liquid} and are given by

-where $a_\ast$ solves Eq.~\eqref{eq:easy} (see Appendix~\ref{app:hopfield_stab} for a generalization to arbitrary $q$).
-Therefore, provided these conditions are met, target/anti-target retrieval states are metastable.
+where $a_\ast$ solves Eq.~\eqref{eq:easy1} (see Appendix~\ref{app:hopfield_stab} for a generalization to arbitrary $q$).
+Therefore, a retrieval state consisting of two phases, $P=2$, is metastable provided these conditions are met for the pair of retrieval and anti-retrieval phase that it is composed off.
 We emphasize that the conditions \eqref{eq:stab_targets} and \eqref{eq:stab_targets2} are sufficient, but not necessary, for metastability.
 In general, the stability of retrieval phases is different for each choice of the targets $\{\vec{\xi}^{\mu}\}_{\mu=1,\ldots,p}$ encoded by $J_{ij}$.
 Furthermore, the stability of a particular retrieval phase depends on the retrieved target $\alpha$.
 Nevertheless, as it was shown in Ref.~\cite{braz2024liquid}, the sufficient conditions above become also necessary when $p$ is large enough.